-Have you ever heard that real estate agents suggest baking cookies when preparing to show a home?
+Have you ever heard real estate agents suggest baking cookies when preparing to show a home?

-Tip: Fresh flowers are also a great way to make the house smell good, and guests feel welcome.
+Tip: Fresh flowers are also a great way to make the house smell good and welcome guests.

 During the fall and winter, the warm ambiance of a fire is very soothing and welcoming.
 It not only keeps your house toasty, but it also creates a place for guests to gather once they arrive and are settled.

 Create a relaxed mood with some background music.
-If the guests are staying during the holidays, Christmas music is a festive touch.
-If not, something relaxing and turned down low so it’s just a little background ambiance is perfect.
+Christmas music is a festive touch if the guests are staying during the holidays.
+If not, something relaxing and turned down low, so it's just a little background ambiance is perfect.

 One bonus tip we can offer is to get enough sleep the night before guests arrive.
 Being well-rested will help alleviate stress and make the visit more enjoyable for all!